Submission on the Summary Offences and Other Legislation Amendment Bill 2019

 Bob Hawke’s support for mining and export of uranium has been proved wrong and the Qld Labor government’s nuclear free policies are testimony to this.

 Similarly the burning of fossil fuels and the mining of coal is harmful to human and animal health and to life on earth.
 These laws are designed to take away our democratic right to organise where the ballot box has failed.
 Over one third of Queensland voted against the two major parties in the recent federal election but we have no representation in the state parliament save for Michael Berkman (Green).
 The remaining MPs on the cross benches are troglodytes.

 Locking on is a tradition in Brisbane and elsewhere.
 I remember John Pitt used to cycle from West End in Brisbane to save Terania Creek from logging in NSW by climbing trees and locking on.
-John and his mates were successful with Neville Wran declaring Terania Creek a National park long before ‘Save the Franklin Dam’ became a cause celebre.
+John and his mates were successful with Neville Wran declaring Terania Creek a National Park long before ‘Save the Franklin Dam’ became a cause celebre.

 I remember in Brisbane in 1965 Rosalie Bognor and Merle Thornton chained themselves to the men-only bar at Toowong’s Regatta Hotel and demanded the right of women to be served.

 We have a proud history of fighting for democratic rights in Queensland.
 A number of members on the Labor side owe their seat in the Queensland Parliament to these democratic rights activists who struggled for over 40 years to bring about change.
 The electoral act was changed to do away with the gerrymander.

 Now the parliament is seeking to turn back the clock, and introduce draconian anti-democratic laws, something it has been reluctant to do since the days of the Bjelke-Petersen government.

 Please rescind this bill and help make Queensland and the world free of fossil fuels.